epachols/QuickNotes/instructions.md

 **note** the making of the callback get async so we can await the read of JSON objects.

 writeTables([newTable, ...availableTables]) WILL WRITE THE NEW ONE AND THE CURRENT ARRAY INTO A NEW THING

-what is a singleton pattern
-A CLASS IN OOP instanced never more than once.
-WOO!